A Brief History

 If you have somehow missed the many reruns of the show, many episodes are available on VHS and DVD, or you could just watch the modern copycat versions that go by various names.

 Some people just do not like to get pranked (the author included) and become angry when they are the subject of such a stunt.
-Do you think it is okay for television shows to do this to people?
-Let us know what you think and why.
+Question for students (and subscribers): Do you think it is okay for television shows to do this to people?
+Let us know what you think and why in the comments section below this article.

 For more information, please watch…